Get Started Using Linux

 The following tutorial covers the process of installing the Proprietary NVIDIA video card drivers from the Nvidia Website into your Debian Lenny Linux system.
 We have known a lot of people who have had some issues trying to get the NVIDIA drivers to install and work with Lenny, so we decided to write this tutorial to offer up some tips and help.

-Looking to setup a local Debian Linux mirror or host your own repository?
+Looking to set up and create a local Ubuntu mirror or Debian mirror or host your own Debian repository or Ubuntu Repository?
 You can use your local hard drive or a network drive and share your mirror over a network or even on the internet.

 Upgrading NVIDIA Drivers in Debian Lenny